apache/airflow/airflow/providers/MANAGING_PROVIDERS_LIFECYCLE.rst

 Another recommendation that will help you is to look for a provider that works similar to yours.
 That way it will help you to set up tests and other dependencies.

 First, you need to set up your local development environment.
-See `Contribution Quick Start <https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst>`_ if you did not set up your local environment yet.
+See `Contributors Quick Start <../../contributing-docs/03_contributors_quick_start.rst>`_ if you did not set up your local environment yet.
 We recommend using ``breeze`` to develop locally.
 This way you easily be able to have an environment more similar to the one executed by GitHub CI workflow.